 Progress to date—

-Each takes about a month and a half to make (though some of the more detailed ones like the nervous system and the circulatory system may take an additional two or three weeks).
+Each takes about a month and a half to make (though some of the more detailed ones like the nervous system and the circulatory system take almost twice as long).

 Marble Mosaic of Table 31 of Eustachi’s Tabulae anatomicae, finished, in frame.